1jour1vin

 About the estate:

-The friendly Cédric Gravier has been managing this family estate since 1996 with great open-mindedness and an innate sense of hospitality.
-With him comes a big change, and the grapes that were previously taken to the cooperative will now be vinified at the estate.
-This renaissance was made possible thanks to his grandfather, who knew every vine like the back of his hand.
-Today, the estate covers nearly 60 hectares and Cédric began converting it to organic farming in 2017.
-Located in the western part of the appellation, on mainly clay-limestone soil, the estate's varied plots ensure the diversity of expression of Mourvèdre, Bandol's flagship grape variety, with old vines accounting for 90% of the total.
+The affable Cédric Gravier has been managing this family-owned estate since 1996 with great open-mindedness and an innate sense of hospitality.
+With him came a major change: the grapes, which had previously been delivered to the cooperative, would now be vinified on the estate.
+This revival was made possible in large part thanks to his grandfather, who knew every vine by heart.
+Today, the estate spans nearly 60 hectares, and Cédric began the transition to organic farming in 2017.
+Located in the western part of the appellation, on predominantly clay-limestone soil, the estate’s diverse array of plots ensures a rich expression of Mourvèdre, Bandol’s flagship grape variety, with old vines accounting for 90% of the vineyard here.

 Hachette Wine Guide